Single-shot and measurement-based quantum error correction via fault complexes: Numerical simulations

-When simulating Xanadu's photonic architecture based on optical Gottesman-Kitaev-Preskill qubits~\cite{bourassa_blueprint_2021, tzitrin_fault-tolerant_2021, walshe_linear-optical_2024}, a few adjustments to the simulation routine are necessary.
+When simulating Xanadu's photonic architecture based on optical Gottesman-Kitaev-Preskill qubits~\cite{bourassa_blueprint_2021, tzitrin_fault-tolerant_2021, walshe_linear-optical_2025, aghaee_rad_scaling_2025}, a few adjustments to the simulation routine are necessary.
 First, as we are aiming to simulate an approximation of the physical noise model, we now require knowledge about the bi-adjacency matrix of the (qubit-level) fault-tolerant graph state.
-As described in Ref.~\cite{walshe_linear-optical_2024}, using the process of \emph{macronization} and \emph{stiching} the qubit-level graph state can equivalently be described by several GKP Bell pairs and linear-optical circuit elements, e.g., phase shifters and beam splitters.
-For each optical mode describing a GKP state, we sample a random displacement from the normal distribution $\mathcal{N}(0, \sigma^2)$ with variance $\sigma^2$.
+As described in Ref.~\cite{walshe_linear-optical_2025, aghaee_rad_scaling_2025}, using the process of \emph{macronization} and \emph{stiching} the qubit-level graph state can equivalently be described by several GKP Bell pairs and linear-optical circuit elements, e.g., phase shifters and beam splitters.
+For each optical mode describing a GKP state, we sample a random displacement from the normal distribution $\mathcal{N}(0, \sigma^2)$ with variance $\sigma^2$ and propagate the sampled displacement through the linear optical circuit until the final homodyne measurement stage.
+Computationally, this propagation of sampled displacements amounts to a series of matrix vector multiplications that introduce local correlations between the modes.
 This is an effective model to describe a finite-energy GKP qunaught state with $-10 \log_{10}(\sigma^2/\sigma_\text{vac}^2)\; \mathrm{dB}$ of per-peak squeezing, where we set the vaccum variance $\sigma_\text{vac}^2 = 2$.
-As described in more detail in Refs.~\cite{bourassa_blueprint_2021, tzitrin_fault-tolerant_2021, walshe_linear-optical_2024}, the sampled displacements can be processed to yield measurement outcomes for the individual modes when they are measured in the \emph{reduction} step described in Ref.~\cite{walshe_linear-optical_2024}.
+As described in more detail in Refs.~\cite{bourassa_blueprint_2021, tzitrin_fault-tolerant_2021, walshe_linear-optical_2025, aghaee_rad_scaling_2025}, the sampled displacements can be processed to yield measurement outcomes for the individual modes when they are measured in the \emph{reduction} step described in Ref.~\cite{walshe_linear-optical_2025}.
+To improve the logical error suppression and the observed threshold, we employ as an inner decoder on the level of the GKP code an algorithm different from the binning strategy mentioned in Refs.~\cite{bourassa_blueprint_2021, tzitrin_fault-tolerant_2021}.
+Our correlation-aware inner decoder, described in detail in Ref.~\cite[see the supplementary information Section VI.A]{aghaee_rad_scaling_2025}, reduces the effective error probability of individual qubits in the cluster state.
 From this, an effective qubit-level noise model can be obtained and the rest of the simulation routine continues as described in the previous section.